Automorphisms of the Torelli complex and the complex of separating curves: Pureness of elements of the Torelli group

 \begin{proof} We prove this lemma by induction on $p$, the number of components of $\partial S$.
-When $p=0, 1$, the lemma follows from Lemma 1.6 of \cite{iva-subgr} because $f$ acts on $H_{1}(S, \mathbb{Z})$ trivially.
-Assume $p\geq 2$, and let $Q$ be a component of $S_{C}$.
-If $Q$ is a pair of pants, then it is clear that $F_{Q}$ is isotopic to the identity.
+When $p=0, 1$, the lemma follows from Lemma 1.6 of \cite{iva-subgr} because $f$ acts on $H_1(S, \mathbb{Z})$ trivially.
+Assume $p\geq 2$, and let $Q$ be a component of $S_C$.
+If $Q$ is a pair of pants, then $F_Q$ is isotopic to the identity because $\pmod(Q)$ is trivial.
 We thus assume that $Q$ is not a pair of pants.